 High Efficiency: General term for technologies and processes that require less energy, water, or other inputs to operate.

-Lifetime: The number of years (or hours) that the new high efficiency equipment is expected to function.
-These are generally based on engineering lives, but sometimes adjusted based on expectations about frequency of removal, remodeling or demolition.
-Two important distinctions fall under this definition; Effective Useful Life (EUL) and Remaining Useful Life (RUL).
+Technical Lifetime: The number of years (or hours) that the new high efficiency equipment is expected to function.

-EUL – EUL is based on the manufacturers rating of the effective useful life; how long the equipment will last.
-For example, a CFL that operates x hours per year will typically have an EUL of y.
-A house boiler may have a lifetime of 20 years but the EUL is only 15 years since after that time it may be operating at a non-efficient point.
-An estimate of the median number of years that the measures installed under a program are still in place and operable.
+Measure Lifetime: The number of years (or hours) that the new high efficiency equipment is expected to provide the savings characterized in the measure.
+This is the value provided in the “Deemed Lifetime of Efficient Equipment” section of each characterization.
+The measure lifetime is generally based on the technical lifetime but should represent an estimate of the median number of years that the measures installed under a program are still in place and operable.
+This may include consideration of the potential for users to remove or remodel and to allow for breakages or imperfect operation, resulting in a shorter measure life.
+If the savings of a population is expected to decline due to issues such as the overriding of settings or poorly maintaining equipment, a midlife adjustment should be used to reduce the lifetime savings; however, the measure lifetime should still reflect the technical lifetime.
+The Measure Lifetime should be used in lifetime savings and cost benefit calculations as well as in Weighted Average Measure Life (WAML) calculations.

+Two important distinctions fall under this definition: Effective Useful Life (EUL) and Remaining Useful Life (RUL).

+EUL – EUL is consistent with the Measure Lifetime described above.

 RUL – Applies to retrofit or replacement measures.
 For example, if an existing working refrigerator is replaced with a high efficiency unit, the RUL is an assumption of how many more years the existing unit would have lasted.
-As a general rule the RUL is usually assumed to be 1/3 of the EUL.
+As a general rule, the RUL is usually assumed to be 1/3 of the EUL.

 Load Factor (LF): The fraction of full load (wattage) for which the equipment is typically run.